shapeshed/jekyll.shapeshed.com/_posts/2007-02-05-photoshop_101_burn_dodge_and_sponge_tools.md

 ---
 layout: post
 title: Photoshop 101 - Burn, Dodge and Sponge Tools
-excerpt: More art-working tools that come straight from the darkroom to Photoshop.
+description: More art-working tools that come straight from the darkroom to Photoshop.
 You can use these to fine tune your images and correct malformed exposure.
 categories: [Photoshop, Photoshop 101]
 ---
 ## Straight from the darkroom